Image credit: Golde

 It’s no secret that women of color have not been offered the same variety of products that exist for light-skinned women, but what might be news is that the small section that does exist often comes with many high health risks.

 Historically, women with darker skin tones have been more exposed to toxic chemicals in beauty products than those marketed to white women.
 According to the Environmental Work Group (EWG), 75% of mainstream products marketed to Black women are considered toxic.
+One in 12 beauty products for black women are found to contain a plethora of toxic components including lye, formaldehyde, and parabens, among other known carcinogens.

 In 2017, the American Journal of Obstetrics and Gynecology released a statement saying that women of color have been disproportionately exposed to harmful ingredients in beauty products, partly because of social pressure to straighten their hair with relaxers and use skin-lightening products.
-Permanent hair straighteners and dyes have contributed to a 60% increase in breast cancer risk for Black women, as opposed to an 8% increase for white women.
+Permanent lye-based hair straighteners and dyes have contributed to a 60% increase in breast cancer risk for Black women, as opposed to an 8% increase for white women.

 While there has been a rise in clean beauty and consumers being more educated about the harms of synthetic and toxic ingredients in their beauty routine, the green movement has failed to cater to all women.
 Because of this, e-commerce platforms such as BLK + GRN have focused on curating all-natural products created by Black women for women of color.